The Home Office pre-licence priority service gives employers the ability to request a fast-tracked decision on their sponsor licence application.

-Below we look at how the priority licence application service works, taking into account the recently published Home Office guidance, and how this enhanced service can potentially be used by prospective sponsors to prioritise consideration for a UK sponsor licence.
+In this guide, we look at how the priority licence application service works, taking into account recent Home Office guidance, and how this enhanced service can potentially be used by prospective sponsors to prioritise consideration for a UK sponsor licence.

 What is the pre-licence priority service?

-Introduced back in November 2020, the priority service is to help expedite the processing of sponsor licence applications in response to the anticipated increase in the number of UK employers looking to sponsor migrant workers following Brexit.
+Introduced in November 2020, the priority service is to help expedite the processing time of sponsor licence applications from UK employers looking to sponsor migrant workers.

-The pre-licence priority service is designed for businesses applying to join the register of licensed sponsors, typically for the first time.
+The service is designed for businesses applying to join the register of licensed sponsors.
 The sponsor register is the list of organisations licensed to sponsor workers on either the new Worker and Temporary Worker routes.